ari-20/hoi4_lua/README.md

 ## English

-Runtime-extension framework for Hearts of Iron IV (1.19.3.0, rev c01a3d50): a DLL (`hoi4_bridge.dll`) injected into the game that hosts a Lua VM, routes mod-scripted effects/triggers through the engine, and exposes a loopback HTTP control plane — plus `hoi4_launcher.exe`, the deterministic injector (CREATE_SUSPENDED + QueueUserAPC) that loads the
+Runtime-extension framework for Hearts of Iron IV: a DLL (`hoi4_bridge.dll`) injected into the game that hosts a Lua VM, routes mod-scripted effects/triggers through the engine, and exposes a loopback HTTP control plane — plus `hoi4_launcher.exe`, the deterministic injector (CREATE_SUSPENDED + QueueUserAPC) that loads the